saiashirwad/graph-cellular-automata/README.md

 - train on a fresh random graph every episode
 - swap `heart_target` / bake your own point cloud

 The rule does not learn “the bunny.”
-It learns the bunny **on this graph**.
+It learns the bunny **on this graph** — that is what the edge table above measures.
-Thin the edges and the pattern degrades before any node has died.
 A grid CA cannot fail that way, and that is the interesting part.